mtsknn/mtsknn.fi/README.md

    - Version 14+ of [Node.js](https://nodejs.org/) is required
      because it's the minimum version that supports the [optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
+2. Run `git rm .gitmodules` and `git mv _sample-content/ content/` to use the sample content as a starting point.
-2. Run `npm start` and open <http://localhost:8080/>.
+3. Run `npm start` and open <http://localhost:8080/>.

+If you are me,
+in step 2 you can instead run `git submodule update --init`.
+The content that I have written is in a separate, private Git repo.
+It's private so that I can store drafts and scheduled posts there (and fix embarrassing typos and mistakes without anyone having to know about them afterwards).

+## Creating blog posts

-3. Create blog posts to `content/blog/`,
+Create blog posts to `content/blog/`, e.g. `content/blog/my-first-post.md`.

-   e.g. `content/blog/my-first-post.md`.
-   - You can use `content/_blog-post-template.md`
+- You can use `content/blog/_template.md`
   as a reference / starting point.
 - Blog posts under `content/blog/drafts/` are drafts.
-     They are visible only locally (`npm start`), i.e. they are left out of the production build (`npm run build`).
+  They are visible locally (`npm start`), but left out of the production build (`npm run build`).

-If you are me,
-you can also run `git submodule update --init` &ndash;
-the blog posts that I have written are in a separate, private Git repo.
-It's private so that I can store drafts and scheduled posts there (and fix embarrassing typos and mistakes without anyone having to know about them afterwards).

-If you are not me,
-you have to create your own posts. :-)
-You might then be interested in this Stack Overflow post:
-[How do I remove a [Git] submodule?](https://stackoverflow.com/q/1260748)

 ## Deploying to production (Netlify)